hashicorp/terraform-provider-google-beta/website/docs/r/compute_node_group.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `autoscaling_policy` block supports:

+* `mode` -
+  (Required)
+  The autoscaling mode.
+Set to one of the following:
+    - OFF: Disables the autoscaler.
+    - ON: Enables scaling in and scaling out.
+    - ONLY_SCALE_OUT: Enables only scaling out.
+    You must use this mode if your node groups are configured to restart their hosted VMs on minimal servers.

+* `min_nodes` -
+  (Optional)
+  Minimum size of the node group.
+Must be less than or equal to max-nodes.
+The default value is 0.

+* `max_nodes` -
+  (Required)
+  Maximum size of the node group.
+Set to a value less than or equal to 100 and greater than or equal to min-nodes.

 ## Attributes Reference